A single-field-period quasi-isodynamic stellarator: Results

 Next, we assess the confinement of 3.5 MeV alpha particles, which would be generated in a fusion reactor.
 The fraction of lost particles is evaluated using the drift-orbit code SIMPLE.
-For this study, we scale our magnetic configuration to a reactor size with minor radius 1.7 m and an average on-axis magnetic field strength of $B_{0,0}=5.7$ T. Fig. \ref{fig:fast_particles} shows the loss faction of fast particles following collisionless guiding-centre drift orbits.
+For this study, we scale our magnetic configuration to a reactor size with minor radius 1.7 m and an average on-axis magnetic field strength of $B_{0,0}=5.7$ T. Fig. \ref{fig:fast_particles} shows the loss {fraction} of fast particles following collisionless guiding-centre drift orbits.
 A total of five thousand test particles, equally distributed on each flux surface, were launched with uniformly distributed pitch angles and traced for 0.2 s, typical for the collisional slowing down time in a fusion reactor, or until they cross the s = 1 boundary surface and are considered lost.
 As shown in Fig. \ref{fig:fast_particles}, the loss fraction is about 3.8\% for the particles starting at a flux surface with $s = 0.06$ and for the ones starting at a flux surface with $s = 0.25$ (approximately half radius) it is about $7.2\%$.
-For comparison, in Fig. \ref{fig:fast_particles} also shows the loss fraction in a W7-X configuration scaled to the same minor radius and magnetic field.
-Its loss fraction is higher than the single-field-period quasi-isodynamic for all particles at $t=0.2$ s except the ones that are started at $s=0.9$.
+For comparison, Fig. \ref{fig:fast_particles} also shows the loss fraction in a W7-X configuration scaled to the same minor radius and magnetic field. {For this study, the vacuum W7-X standard configuration is used, which corresponds to the A configuration of \citet{Geiger2015} at $\beta=0$.} Its loss fraction is higher than the single-field-period quasi-isodynamic for all particles at $t=0.2$ s except the ones that are started at $s=0.9$. {We note, however, that at such long time scales, collisional effects might start to play a role, making collisionless simulations less reliable.
+Indeed, for times $t$ smaller than 0.01 s, the single-field-period configuration provides a higher loss fraction mainly due to prompt losses.
+The source mechanism for such prompt losses will be the subject of future studies.}